How Well Do You Know Your 401(k) Plan?

 5. Roth Accounts Not Subject to Income Limitations

 Employer-sponsored 401(k) plans are increasingly permitting designated Roth contributions that allow you to make deferrals with after-tax dollars.
-Not only do the employee contributions grow tax-free and will be distributed tax-free at retirement, you are also not subject to the income limits that exist with Roth IRA accounts.
+Not only do the employee contributions grow tax-free and will be distributed tax-free at retirement, you are also not subject to the income limits that exist with Roth IRAs.

 6. Two-Fold Tax Advantages